Summary Statistics Pipeline

 Quick Start

 The following commands can be run from the repository root.
-The default reference panel is the 1000 Genomes g1000_eur
+The default reference panel is the 1000 Genomes g1000_eur.
+Users may provide their own panel or genotype data.
+Provide a zscore file zscore.txt, and the pipeline will chunk based on the specified genome coordinate system GRCh37 or GRCh38.

 1) Install dependencies